Fringes

 gold fringe-heavy

-commercial - This is a heavy twisted bullion metallic gold fringe and is available at either 5cm or 7.5cm depth.
+commercially woven - This is a heavy twisted bullion metallic gold fringe and is available at either 5cm or 7.5cm depth.
 Here it is shown with an embroidered orphrey style tape.

 gold tartan fringe